A222moq3e/AIDriven-System-Modeling/README.md

 - **Loading states**: Visual feedback during diagram generation
 - **Retry feedback**: Shows notification when retries were needed
 - **Zoom Controls**: Zoom in/out and reset zoom functionality for diagrams
+- **PNG Export**: Export diagrams as high-quality PNG images with white background
+- **Placeholder Diagram**: Displays a helpful "Your Text → Our App → Diagram" flowchart when the board is empty (first-time users)

 ### Backend Development